ArsenalGunners/MVMDD/README.md

 ### 1.1 Pristine image set
 The pristine images are collected using a commodity Nokia 7.1 smartphone.
 The resolution of the original image is 3024x4032. **Six categories** of everyday objects are considered, *cup, phone, bottle, book, bag, and pen*.
 Each category has **six instances**.
 For each instance, images are taken from **six different views** (six different angles with a 60 angle difference between any two adjacent views), **two different background complexity** levels (a clear white table background and a noisy background containing other non-target objects), and **three distances**.
-(We adjust the distance between the camera and the object such that the sizes of the object in the images are different.
-For the three distances, the object occupies approximately the whole, half, and one-tenth of the total area of the image).
+We adjust the distance between the camera and the object such that the sizes of the object in the images are different.
+For the three distances, the object occupies approximately the whole, half, and one-tenth of the total area of the image.
 The details are summarized in the table below:

  |  |  |
  | --- | :---: |